romeopeter/laptop-landing-page/README.md

 <hr />

 <blockquote>
-    page design was done Figma
+    page design was done in Figma
 </blockquote>

 <br>